Mayank0875/DSA-Problem/HackWithInfy/The Scribe's Forgotten Anagrams/problem.md

 #### Explanation

+The string has repeated characters (a appears 3 times).
-The number of distinct permutations is 20.
+The number of distinct permutations is calculated by dividing the total permutations by repetitions.
+Final number of unique rearrangements is 20.

 ### 2